-Mount Everest, one of the most sought after tourist destinations in Nepal, has captivated adventure lovers since the 1920s.
-The allure of the mighty Mount Everest brings people back time after time and the trek to Everest Base Camp is an achievable goal for all those who want to get closer to the world’s highest peak.Everest Base Camp trek
+Mount Everest, one of the most sought after tourist destinations in Nepal, has captivated adventure lovers since the 1920s, beckoning them back time after time to attempt the climb.
+The Everest Base Camp trek is a more achievable goal for experienced trekkers looking for the ultimate thrill.

 On this trek, you will be trekking to an altitude of 17,600 ft passing through the quaint villages, monasteries, ropeway bridges and ancient rivers.
 This trek will become a significant personal journey for anyone who has been here.
 After all, there's no thrill quite like being at the top of the world.
 With its daunting summit soaring high up above the mountain, trekking to Mount Everest Base camp is definitely an adventure of a lifetime and you will be trekking in footsteps of legends such as George Mallory, Tenzing Norgay and Sir Edmund Hillary.
-Besides the superlative Mount Everest, some other peaks that you will see during the trek include Lhotse (8501 m), Makalu (8463 m), Cho Oyu (8153 m), and Ama Dablam (6856 m).Best season for the Everest Base Camp